Kin Kora - Sun Valley

 Kin Kora - Sun Valley has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.4% of all households, including 29.9% couples with children, 28.1% couples without children, and 15.1% single parent families.
-Non-family households comprise the remaining 25.6%, with lone person households at 22.8% and group households at 2.8%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.
+Family households account for 74.4% of all households, including 29.9% couples with children, 28.1% couples without children, and 15.1% single parent families.
+Non-family households constitute the remaining 25.6%, with lone person households at 22.8% and group households comprising 2.8%.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households